 - Basing strategies on facts across all divisions in the company and across all functional teams

-- Using the data as a central authority in the decision-making process
+- Using data as a central authority in the decision-making process

-Having data frame all the decisions in choosing the way forward is the core of data-driven culture in companies.
-But why is data so empowering overall?
-Well, for one thing, it brings transparency to the whole enterprise and helps provide easily consumable insights that can help you control the narrative with ease.
+Having data frame all the decisions moving forward is the core of data-driven culture in companies.
 Every time organizations use data to make a decision, they make it easier for everyone, from top management to frontline workers, to stay on the same page and thrive together.

 Overall, it is a huge leap forward for any company.
 Trusting data to direct your decisions means not starting from scratch, but relying on something that has worked well before, taking it into account, and putting it at the center.
-That way, errors are shaved to a minimum, and success is almost always guaranteed.
+That way, errors are shaved to a minimum, and success or full understand of performance is nearly always guaranteed.